AkhilRobo/RRTAndBeyond/README.md

 4. The algorithm will generate a path from the start to the goal, avoiding obstacles, and display the result.

 ## Example Output
-The following GIF demonstrates the RRT algorithm in action, showing the tree growth and the final path from the start to the goal in a 2D environment with obstacles:
+The following GIF demonstrates the RRT algorithm in action, showing the tree growth and the final path from the start to the goal in a 2D and 3D environment with obstacles:

 ![RRT Algorithm Visualization](rrt_animation.gif)